orisi/oracle/README.md

-> This repo is not yet ready to be tested, you have been warned
+> work in progress, use Vagrant install for now

 # ZenOracles - Dockerized Orisi Oracles

 Orisi is a distributed system of anonymous oracle nodes which safely validates distributed contracts which use external state for their conditions.
-More here -> https://github.com/orisi/orisi
+More here -> https://github.com/orisi/wiki/wiki/Orisi-White-Paper

 ## Why Orisi and Docker?